denisigorevich/automation-fishbot/GETTING_STARTED.md

-# Getting Started with WoW Fishbot
+# Getting Started with Fishbot

 ## ⚠️ Important Notice
 **This fishbot is for educational purposes ONLY.
 Use responsibly and respect game terms of service.**